darylteo/rxjava-promises/README.md

 Promises is a pattern for callback-based flow control.
 This particular implementation of Promises is useful in places where blocking calls are undesired.

+## Where to Start

+ - If you wish to use RxJava-Promises as a standalone library, see [RxJava-Promises](rxjava-promises/).
+ - If you wish to use RxJava-Promises as a vert.x Module, see [Vertx-Promises](vertx-promises/).

 ## Notes ##

 ### Technical Details ###